The Top 10 Machine Learning Algorithms to Know

 • Random Forest

 Of course, the algorithms you try must be appropriate for your problem, which is where picking the right machine learning task comes in.
-As an analogy, if you need to clean your house, you might use a vacuum, a broom, or a mop, but you wouldn’t bust out a shovel and start digging.
+As an analogy, you might use a vacuum, broom, or mop to clean your house, but you wouldn’t bust out a shovel and start digging.

 The Big Principle Behind Machine Learning Algorithms